kindofdev/flink-money-enrichment/README.md

 - High availability and fault tolerance.
 Provided by Flink and RocksDB as state backend.
 - Exactly once end-to-end processing.
 Achieved by using Flink Kafka Source/Sink connectors.
 - Application evolution without reprocessing all data from the beginning.
 Achieved by using AVRO as data type for Flink state.
 - Easy to test.
-Provided so-called Flink harnesses and MiniCluster .
+Provided by so-called Flink harnesses and MiniCluster .
 - Observability of Flink internal state.
 Achieved by using Flink QueryableStateClient.
 - Bootstrapping state based on historical data.
 Provided by Flink State Processor API.